uspki/policies/certificate-policy.md

 There is no stipulation for Subscriber private key deactivation.

 ### 6.2.10 Destroying Private Keys
-Individuals in Trusted Roles shall destroy all CA Certificate and Delegated OCSP Responder Certificate private keys when the keys are no longer needed.
+Individuals in trusted roles shall destroy all CA Certificate and Delegated OCSP Responder Certificate private keys when the keys are no longer needed.
 All CAs shall document the private key destruction methods in the CPS.

 There is no stipulation for Subscriber private key destruction.